-Ski this huge and underrated area, with its massive easy-skiing area at the base.
+• Ski this huge area with its massive easy-skiing area at the base.
+The season lasts from December to April.
 If you take the gondola’s second stage, confident youngsters love the bumpy, sometimes narrow blue back down.
 Wide pistes head off in varying directions, with interesting runs down to the villages of Vaujany and Oz.